-- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - Consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Reception staff knew that if patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs. - The reception desk was situated away from the waiting area and music was playing so conversations could not be overheard - Patients could be treated by a clinician of the same sex.
+- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - Consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Reception staff knew that if patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs. - The GP partners were both male but they made use of female locum GPs to ensure patients could be treated by a clinician of the same sex.